WE DESPERATELY NEED FOSTER HOMES WITH FLEXIBLE SCHEDULES FOR KIDS AGES 8-18.

 Wisconsin foster children have a variety of needs due to trauma developed from neglect and/or abuse.
 Emotions, behaviors, developmental delays, attachment struggles, and more often result from trauma.
 CCR utilizes an assessment tool known as CANS, the Child and Adolescent Needs & Strengths.

-Every child is given a Level of Need based on their CANS score.
-The score is used to place a child in an appropriate foster home.
-The child’s level of need is used in conjunction with the foster parent’s level of care certification to provide stability in placement and promote positive outcomes.
+Every child is given a level of need based on their CANS score.
+The score is used to place a child in an appropriate foster home where healing can happen.
+The child’s level of need is used in conjunction with the foster parent’s level of licensing to provide stability in placement and promote positive outcomes.